Jean Robinson (health activist): AIMS

-In the 2000s Robinson served as an honorary officer for the Association for Improvements in Maternity Services (AIMS).
-In 2002 Robinson wrote an article for the British Journal of Midwifery that expressed concern that midwives were not experiencing enough breech births, writing that "Women are losing the opportunity to have vaginal births and those that are being carried out are being carried out by obstetricians.
+In the 2000s, Robinson served as an honorary officer for the Association for Improvements in Maternity Services (AIMS).
+In 2002, Robinson wrote an article for the British Journal of Midwifery that expressed concern that midwives were not experiencing enough breech births, writing that "Women are losing the opportunity to have vaginal births and those that are being carried out are being carried out by obstetricians.
 Women are supposed to have a choice.
-At present only those who can afford a private midwife are likely to get a midwifery breech delivery" and that midwives "...would not have the skills or the confidence to deliver them vaginally.
+At present, only those who can afford a private midwife are likely to get a midwifery breech delivery" and that midwives "...would not have the skills or the confidence to deliver them vaginally.
 More and more breeches now mean a routine Caesarean".
 Robinson has also spoken of her belief that a rise in post-traumatic stress disorder among new mothers is linked to higher rates of induced births.

 Robinson collaborated with Beverley Lawrence Beech, the Honorary Chair of AIMS, on the second edition of Ultrasound – Unsound?
-A critique of ultrasound use in maternity care.
+A critique of ultrasound uses in maternity care.
+She died on 4 June 2025, at the age of 95.